menu

 Demographics

 The people who call Locust home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Locust residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Locust include English, German, Irish, Scots-Irish, and Italian.
+The greatest number of Locust residents report their race to be White.
+Important ancestries of people in Locust include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Locust is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics